kadrlica/pymodel/README.md

 pip install pymodeler --upgrade
 ```

-You can also get the latest source tarball release from https://pypi.python.org/pypi/pymodeler or the bleeding edge source from github...
+You can also get the latest release or version of the soure code from github...

 ```
 git clone https://github.com/kadrlica/pymodeler.git